 - An eco-friendly rug pad prevents excess wear and color transfer from the carpet to the floor.

 - An all-surface rug pad works on carpet and hardwood, and it can be cut to size.
 It also prevents staining or marking of the floor underneath.

 Don’t get overwhelmed by the huge selection of area rugs you’ll see for a boy’s room or a girl's room.
-We’re here to give you a second opinion.
+We’re here to give you a second opinion on style, color or patterns that are the best for a nursery, playroom or kids bedroom.
 Our Design Service team will help you find the perfect addition for your kids’ room or nursery.
 Clicking through our Room Gallery is also sure to inspire some creative ideas too.